skip to main content

 In Herefordshire a story spread about a child running across a field with burning mistletoe to bring about a good crop.

 Today it is still used to bring good luck if you keep it in the house over the New Year and take it down January 6th.
-It is also used to prompt romance as kisses are offered under it.

-Tags: mistltoe, druids, frigga, balda
+Tags: mistltoe, druids, frigga, balda, bouquet

 Welcome to Flower Experts

 Written for you by flower experts, giving you tips and advice on everything flower related.
-Buy wholesale flowers at great prices, or read interesting flower facts and news.
+Read interesting flower facts and news.

 Flower Experts - everything you need to know about flowers, written by experts.